 Any correspondence relating to the issue of a PCN must be directed to First Parking LLP.
 This is not dealt with by the University.
 If you are dissatisfied with the issuing of a PCN you can appeal to First Parking LLP.
 If you are not satisfied with the response from First Parking LLP, you can appeal to the national Independent Appeals Service.
 Details of this will be provided with the PCN.

-If you have any other queries about this policy please contact the Parking Administration Team in the first instance.
-They can be contacted via email: premisesadmin@royalholloway.ac.uk
+If you have any other queries about this policy please contact Premises Administration in the first instance.
+They can be contacted by email: premisesadmin@royalholloway.ac.uk

-Parking Charge Notices for Academic Year 2016-17
+Parking Charge Notices for Academic Year 2014-15